anywhichway/cxproduct/README.md

 Building, testing and quality assessment are conducted using Mocha, Chai, Istanbul, Benchtest, Code Climate, and Codacity.

 # Updates (reverse chronological order)

+2023-04-27 v2.1.4 Documentation enhancements.
+Fixed potential bug in `asGenerator()` now returns empty iterable if `CXProduct` was created with a zero length array.

 2023-02-23 v2.1.3 Documentation updates.